Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 But there’s a catch.

-You must hold on to your segregated fund until the expiry of its maturity period — typically 10 to 15 years from the date of purchase.
-If you withdraw funds early, you will lose this protection and receive just the current market value of your segregated fund, minus any fees.
+You must hold on to your funds until the expiry of its maturity period — typically 10 to 15 years from the date of purchase.
+If you withdraw funds early, you will lose this protection and receive just the current market value of your seg fund minus any fees.
 Although this guarantee comes at a cost, it can give peace of mind to those who don’t want to take 100% of the market risk.

 The Death benefit and creditor protection are the other two unique features.
 The above-mentioned guarantee also applies to the death benefit part of your segregated fund.
 That means if you pass before the maturity date, your beneficiary will get at least 75% to 100% of the original investment.